Julius Malema

-In 2012, Malema was charged with fraud, money-laundering and racketeering.
-After numerous postponements, the case was dismissed by the courts in 2015 due to excessive delays by the National Prosecuting Authority, leading to perceptions that the charges were politically motivated.
-However, AfriForum announced in 2018 that it would mount a private prosecution of Malema on the corruption charges.
+Malema has been embroiled in a variety of legal issues throughout his political career: he has been convicted of hate speech, in March 2010 for demeaning comments about Zuma's rape accuser.
+In 2012, Malema was charged with fraud, money laundering and racketeering.
+After numerous postponements, the case was dismissed by the courts in 2015 due to repeated delays by the National Prosecuting Authority.